knime/knime-sdk-setup/README.md

 IMPORTANT: All of the plug-ins available in your workspace take precedence over the plug-ins in the target platform.
 E.g. if you imported ``knime-core`` into your workspace and also added ``knime-core`` to the target platform definition, the version from the target platform is ignored.
 This is especially important to keep in mind if the source code of the plug-in in your workspace differs from the source code obtained via the target platform definition (i.e. the versions differ).

 Note: You can safely ignore any warnings and errors related to `pom.xml` files (they only show up if you have installed an extension for Maven development in your Eclipse IDE).
-They are part of a new build setup that is currently under development.
+They are part of the KNIME internal build system.

 ## Contribute to KNIME Analytics Platform Source Code